jeremypbeasley/canlis_j/studio.markdown

     - title:
       url: "/uploads/placeholder_studio.jpg"
   - title: Canlis Community College Pendant
     desc:
     year: 2024
     price: 45
     purchase_url:
     is_soldout: true
     partner:
     photos:
     - title:
       url: "/uploads/placeholder_studio.jpg"
-- title: 'Kenlis: Plastic-Fantastic Package'
+- title: 'Kenlis: Plastic-Fantastic Gear'
-  desc: A two-day plastic-fantastic party where the only rule was to show up with
+  desc: A couple summers ago, we threw a two-day plastic-fantastic party where the only rule was to show up with
     big Ken energy.
 Complete with live horses, a roller rink, and a tube slide rushing out of the Penthouse.
 Artwork by Don Clark for Invisible Creature.
   year: 2024
   type: Apparel
   price:
   purchase_url:
   is_soldout:
   partner:
   is_featured: false
   is_visible: true
   is_slideshow: true
   photo_duration: 2000
   photos:
   - title:
     url: "/uploads/kenlis_hero.jpg"
   is_collection: true
   items:
   - title: Kenlis T-Shirt
-    desc: XXXXX
+    desc: Logo printed on Canvas crewneck T-Shirt.
+Logo design by Don Clark for Invisible Creature.
     year: 2024
     price: 45
     purchase_url:
     is_soldout: true
     partner:
     photos:
     - title:
       url: "/uploads/kenlis_shirt.jpg"
   - title: Kenlis Fanny Pack
-    desc: A two-day plastic-fantastic party where the only rule was to show up with big Ken energy.
-Complete with live horses, a roller rink, and a tube slide rushing out of the Penthouse.
-Artwork by Don Clark for Invisible Creature.
+    desc: "Finally, a place for your essentials: keys, phone, wallet… and the three Barbies who refuse to be separated from their convertible.
+On size fits all."
     year: 2024
     price: 45
     purchase_url:
     is_soldout: true
     partner:
     photos:
     - title:
       url: "/uploads/kenlisfannypack.jpg"
   - title: Kenlis T-Shirt
-    desc: A two-day plastic-fantastic party where the only rule was to show up with big Ken energy.
-Complete with live horses, a roller rink, and a tube slide rushing out of the Penthouse.
-Artwork by Don Clark for Invisible Creature.
+    desc: For when your aesthetic is equal parts dreamhouse and drop-D tuning.
+Printed on a Canvas crewneck T-shirt.
     year: 2024
     price: 45
     purchase_url:
     is_soldout: true
     partner:
     photos:
     - title:
       url: "/uploads/20241117_canlis_NWSS4227_web.jpg"
   - title: Kenlis Trucker Cap
-    desc: A two-day plastic-fantastic party where the only rule was to show up with big Ken energy.
-Complete with live horses, a roller rink, and a tube slide rushing out of the Penthouse.
-Artwork by Don Clark for Invisible Creature.
+    desc: Dreamhouse in the front, truck stop in the back.
+One size fits all.
     year: 2024
     price: 45
     purchase_url:
     is_soldout: true
     partner:
     photos:
     - title:
       url: "/uploads/20241117_canlis_NWSS4084_web.jpg"
   - title: Kenlis Tuanshan
-    desc: A two-day plastic-fantastic party where the only rule was to show up with big Ken energy.
-Complete with live horses, a roller rink, and a tube slide rushing out of the Penthouse.
-Artwork by Don Clark for Invisible Creature.
+    desc: Ideal for dramatic exits from the Dreamhouse —A little bit imperial court, a little bit Barbiecore.”
     year: 2024
     price: 45
     purchase_url:
     is_soldout: true
     partner:
     photos:
     - title:
       url: "/uploads/20241117_canlis_NWSS4144_web.jpg"
 - title: Guest Chef Dinner Posters
-  desc: Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor
-    incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam
+  desc: Series of posters from past guest chef dinners — the kind of nights where we pushed the tables together, opened special bottles, and let someone else take the wheel.
+Good food, one-off menus, and no chance it’ll ever happen quite the same way again.
-  year: 2018 - 2025
+  year: 2016 - 2025
   type: Print
   price:
   purchase_url:
   is_soldout:
   partner:
   is_featured: false
   is_visible: true
   is_slideshow: true